jongeuni/nestjs-auth/README.md

 ✅ Adding new features is encourage
 —> just keep the code straightforward.</br>
 ✅ Feedback for better readability is always appreciated.</br>
+✅ If you press the star⭐️, it gives you a lot of strength.

 ### Questions?
 If you have questions, please tag help wanted or question in the GitHub Issues tab.